Traveling and Recruiting in the Philippines

 Please see our school calendar (which includes public and school holidays) directly below.

-International School Manila is located at 32nd Street, Bonifacio Global City, Taguig City.
+International School Manila is located on University Parkway, Bonifacio Global City, Taguig City.
 Bonifacio Global City is a modern, financial district complete with lots of shopping and eating establishments.
 Please click here to see the ISM map.

 Nuts and Bolts:

 College and University reps normally visit our school and meet with our students during lunch time, which is from 11:25 am – 12:05 pm.
 Yo can potentially visit two to three schools per day.
 Many university reps also choose to visit Brent International School, located about an hour’s drive from ISM, and the British School just across the street from ISM.
 Some university reps also visit other schools in the area, whose contact information can be found here.

 How to get around in Manila: Metro Manila is made up of thirteen cities.
 ISM is located in Fort Bonifacio Global City and borders on the main central business district of Makati, the most modern city in the metro area.

 Taxis are easy and cheap.
 Taxis off the street will cost you $2-3 to get from the hotel to ISM, more to Brent.
 Hotel taxis offer very reliable and great service although cost a bit more.
 We also have Grab Taxi Philippines here to help you as depending on the time of day, getting a taxi right off the street may prove challenging during busy times.